In the name of Allah, the Gracious, the Merciful

 The general rule is that it is obligatory to have ablution when touching or reciting from the Quran.
-However, some scholars have made a concession if this would cause hardship and caution is taken not to get any impurities on the Quran
+However, some scholars have made a concession if this would cause hardship and a person uses caution not to get any impurities or filth on the Quran.

-The majority of scholars maintain that it is an obligation to have ablution (wudu) before touching or reciting from the Quran.
-The basis of this ruling is the statement of Allah the Exalted:
+The great majority of scholars maintain that it is an obligation to have ablution (wudu) before touching or reciting from the Quran.
+The basis of this ruling is the statement of Allah Amighty:

 إِنَّهُ لَقُرْآنٌ كَرِيمٌ فِي كِتَابٍ مَّكْنُونٍ لَّا يَمَسُّهُ إِلَّا الْمُطَهَّرُونَ

 Verily, it is a noble Quran in a protected Book.
-None touch it except the purified.
+None touch it but the purified.

 Scholars derived from these verses that a Muslim should have ablution before touching the Quran.
-However, there is a disagreement of interpretation over whether this is referring to believers touching the Quran or to the angels touching the Preserved Tablet (lawhin mahfuzh) on which is written the destiny of mankind.
+However, there is a disagreement of interpretation over whether this is referring to believers touching the Quran or to the angels touching the Preserved Tablet (al-lawh al-mahfuzh) on which is written the destiny of all things.

 Ibn Kathir reported: